Camp Ford: Camp today

-The original site of the camp stockade is now a public historic park, owned by Smith County, Texas, and managed by the Smith County Historical Society, a 501(c)(3) non-profit organization founded in 1959 by individuals and business firms dedicated to discovering, collecting and preserving data, records and other items relating to the history of Smith County.
+The original site of the camp stockade is now a public historic park, owned by Smith County, Texas, and managed by the Smith County Historical Society, a 501(c)(3) nonprofit organization founded in 1959 by individuals and business firms dedicated to discovering, collecting, and preserving data, records, and other items relating to the history of Smith County.
 The park contains a kiosk, paved trail, interpretive signage, a cabin reconstruction, and a picnic area.
-The camp is located on US Highway 271, .7 miles north of Loop 323 in Tyler, Texas.
-The geographical coordinates are: 32°23'44.13"N - 95°16'7.28"W. The property is exempt from County property taxation.
+The camp is located on US Highway 271, 0.7 miles north of Loop 323 in Tyler, Texas.
+The geographical coordinates are: 32°23'44.13"N - 95°16'7.28"W. The property is exempt from county property taxation.